LaxarJS/laxar/README.md

 ```

 This will guide you through a couple of prompts in order to create your first application.
-There is a [step-by-step tutorial](https://github.com/LaxarJS/shop-demo/blob/master-2.x/docs/tutorials/01_getting_started.md#getting-started) containing more detailed instructions.
+There is a [step-by-step tutorial](https://github.com/LaxarJS/shop-demo/blob/master-2.x/docs/tutorials/01_getting_started.md#getting-started) containing a more detailed example.

 ## Manual Setup

 Using the generator is the recommended way of creating a LaxarJS application.
-However, knowledge about the _manual_ setup process is useful for a better understanding of LaxarJS and may help in some advanced use cases, such as [migrating](./docs/manuals/upgrade_guide.md) a project from a previous major version.
+However, knowledge about the _manual_ project setup process is useful for a better understanding of LaxarJS and may help in some advanced use cases, such as [migrating](./docs/manuals/upgrade_guide.md) a project from a previous major version.

 There are detailed [instructions to create a project from scratch](./docs/manuals/project_from_scratch.md).